 - The interchangeable tips mean there is a pole for different terrains.

 - So whether you are taking a walk on your neighborhood sidewalk or taking on muddy trails, these poles have a tip that will work.

 The TheFitLife Nordic Walking Trekking Poles are crafted from high-quality aviation aluminum, so you need not worry about the poles bending while using it.

-- These nordic walking poles feature a twist quick-lock mechanism that offers secure fastening to fix its length.
+- These best Nordic walking sticks for seniors feature a twist quick-lock mechanism that offers secure fastening to fix its length.

 - The EVA and rubber foam offer the best grip by excellently adjusting to your hand and wicking moisture away naturally.

 - Additionally, the anti-shock mechanism can help seniors to maintain and establish a consistent rhythm and increase average speed, so you can go further on the trail.